Humphrey Goodman: Description

-Spin-off
+Spin-off - Beyond Paradise

 On 28 June 2022, it was announced by the BBC that a spin-off had been greenlit, commissioned by the BBC and BritBox International.
 The series, titled Beyond Paradise, will "pick up Humphrey and Martha’s story as they navigate a new life together in the idyll of rural Britain."
 Its first episode was broadcast on BBC1 on 24 February 2023 and the first season concluded on 7 April 2023, after six episodes, with a Christmas special broadcast on 24 December 2023.

-The second season of six episodes was broadcast between 22 March and 26 April 2024.
+The second season of six episodes was broadcast between 22 March and 26 April 2024, with a Christmas special broadcast on 27 December 2024.

+The third season of six episodes was broadcast between 28 March and 2 May 2025, with a Christmas special broadcast on 21 December 2025.

+The fourth season of six episodes was broadcast between 27 March and 1 May 2026.